-- 1. In QADirector, close any project that may be open. - From the File menu, click Import>4.5.1 Suite Exchange File or Import>5.0 or greater versions of Project Exchange File, or click Actions>Import 5.0 or greater versions of Project Exchange File from the Project pane of the Project Information Center, and from the Suite Information Center. - 3.
+- 1. In QADirector, close any project that may be open. - 2.
+From the File menu, click Import>5.0 or greater versions of Project Exchange File, or click Actions>Import 5.0 or greater versions of Project Exchange File from the Project pane of the Project Information Center, and from the Suite Information Center. - 3.
 Select the .qad file you want to import. - 4.
 Click Open.

-When the import of a QAD 4.5 file is done, and a QAD 5.0 project of the same name exists, a number is appended to the project name.
+When the import of a QAD 5.0 file is done, and a QAD 5.1 project of the same name exists, a number is appended to the project name.
 The suite within the project retains the original name.